Gozargah/Marzban-examples/multi-port/README.md

 ### How to enable TLS?

-You can use either use [acme.sh](https://github.com/acmesh-official/acme.sh) or [certbot](https://github.com/certbot/certbot) to generate your certificate files.
+You can use either [acme.sh](https://github.com/acmesh-official/acme.sh) or [certbot](https://github.com/certbot/certbot) to generate your certificate files.

 In the following you will see how to get this done using acme.sh